Aluminum and Alloys

 There are many schools of thought on the best methods for deburring aluminum.
 It really depends on the scale and precision of the product you are fabricating.
 For aerospace and automotive applications, precise deburring is key to both safety and aesthetics.

-Read this scholarly article from October 2013 for an in-depth look at the burr formation and deburring processes.
+Read this scholarly article for an in-depth look at the burr formation and deburring processes.

 Important considerations in deburring: